mirkocarminati/HA-website-aws-terraform/README.md

 ## Introduction

-At the beginning of the project, we have a partial Terraform configuraiton (main.tf, variables.tf, outputs.tf) describing a VPC, two private subnets and two instances running the Apache web server.
+At the beginning of the project, we have a partial Terraform configuraiton (_main.tf_, _variables.tf_, _outputs.tf_) describing a VPC, two private subnets and two instances running the Apache web server.

 Our goal is to create a highly available configuration for this website: